コンテンツにスキップ

 He wrote a new poem for this painting and recited it himself.

-Q: Are there any cross-genre exchanges like those with Komai among people of Fuzuki's generation?
+Q: Are there any cross-genre exchanges like there are with people of your generation like you do with Komai?

-A: I think it's great that copperplate engraving has been established as a genre, but I also feel a distance has been created between it and other genres, which makes me a little sad.
-I think it's amazing that a group like "Experimental Workshop" has the power to create something new beyond genres, and that a collection of poems and paintings published through that exchange is still being looked back on more than 50 years later.
+A: I think it's wonderful that copperplate engraving has been established as a genre, but I also feel a bit sad that it has become distant from other genres.
+I think it's amazing that a group like "Experimental Workshop" had the power to transcend genres and create something new, and that a collection of poems and paintings published as a result of that exchange is still being looked back on more than 50 years later.

-After the event, visitors can enjoy the exhibition-only "Monochrome Vanilla Cafe Mocha" at Café Ogurayama inside the museum.
-The crispy chocolate is placed on top of the whipped cream and mixed until it melts.
+After the event, visitors can enjoy the exhibition-exclusive "Monochrome Vanilla Cafe Mocha" at the museum's Café Ogurayama.
+Crispy chocolate is placed on top of fresh cream and then mixed and melted.

 The taste of Paris that Komai longed for?

-A symbol of Komai, who continued to produce witty works while interacting with poets and musicians?
+Is this a symbol of Komai, who continued to create witty works while interacting with poets and musicians?

-For now, I thought it suited the deepening autumn scenery.
+For now, I felt it suited the deepening autumn scenery.

 "Tetsuro Komai - A Sparkling Universe on Paper"